 This is only a test bed (jig) PC and not used, to do real PC work of any kind it is for my test lab.

-Many folks still use the great 790 , it was made in year 2011 and is not too old, it runs windows 10-64b quite well.
-(It came new with W7) and with BIOS v:A18 is UEFI certified
+Many folks still use this great 790 , it was made in year 2011 and is not too old, it came new with W7 and I upgraded with BIOS v:A18 is UEFI certified

 CPU's Up to I7-2600 and 3.4GHz. clock.
 4cores and 8 threads. (jump to GPU test results)